Forget complicated sides and make these Cracker Barrel baby carrots for your next family dinner.

-Using baby carrots means you can have the side dish ready in under 15 minutes.
+You’ll have this carrot side dish ready in under 15 minutes.

-If you don’t have baby carrots on hand, you can use regular carrots instead.
+If you don’t have baby carrots on hand, though, you can use regular carrots instead.

 The only thing is, you’ll have to peel the carrots yourself and slice them into baby carrot-sized sticks.

 You can peel and slice the carrots in advance, store them in an airtight container, and refrigerate for up to 2 days.

 But if you’re fine with unpeeled carrots, by all means, leave the skins on.
 Carrot peels are perfectly safe to eat!

 Just make sure to wash and scrub them well.